NYPTEA

 Q&A

-Who administers the Account?
-The Account is held in a local bank in the name of (and under the care of) Farmington Scipio Regional Meeting of the Religious Society of Friends or Quakers.
-The FSRM is a regional body of Friends in central and western New York.
+Who administers the account?
+The account is in the name and care of Farmington Scipio Regional Meeting of the Religious Society of Friends (Quakers), a regional body of Friends in central and western New York State.

-What happens if the U.S. government enacts the U.S. Peace Tax Fund Bill or provides other means to uphold one’s right of conscience regarding paying for war?
-FSRM, with approval of the depositor, may transfer the money to the U.S. Peace Tax Fund or follow another procedure to the extent permitted by law and conscience.
+What happens if the US government enacts the U.S. Peace Tax Fund Bill or provides other means to uphold one’s right of conscience regarding paying for war?
+If the US government enacts the Peace Tax Fund Bill or other accommodation, FSRM will contact depositors.
+Funds may be paid to the Peace Tax Fund or equivalent entity to the extent permitted by law and conscience.

 Friends (Quaker)